Censorship in the European Union: Russian state media

 Council of the European Union Regulation 2022/350, passed in 2022, bans "transmission or distribution by any means" of any content from sanctioned Russian state media actors.
 The regulation led to a ban on Russia Today and Sputnik within the EU, as well as subsequent bans on other major outlets.
 According to a 2022 Institute for Strategic Dialogue study, the ban caused a reduction in EU traffic to sites associated with Russia Today or Rossiya Segodnya (Sputnik's parent company) by an average of 74%.

 The European Union justified the regulation as necessary to counter Russian propaganda following the 2022 Russian invasion of Ukraine, and to protect the stability and cohesion of the European Union and its member states.
 Notable critics of the ban included the European Federation of Journalists, which stated it "fears the effects of this spiral of censorship on freedom of expression in Europe", and the International Press Institute.
 According to academics Natali Helberger of the University of Amsterdam and Wolfgang Schulz of the Hans-Bredow-Institut, the scope of the law was far greater than any EU content moderation beforehand, as it was a sweeping ban on both audiovisual and social media content.

 In March 2025, European Parliament Vice-President Pina Picierno notably pressured Italian state broadcaster RAI to cancel an interview with sanctioned Russian TV presenter Vladimir Solovyov.

+The authorities of Saarland filed criminal proceedings against three of its citizens for including videos produced by Russia Today in their non-for-profit websites.
+The judge referred the matter to the EU Court of Justice, which ruled that the ban applies to any website and to any broadcasting, irrespective of its content (propaganda or not).